 In the Communicantes of Eucharistic Prayer I for the Ascension, we hear that Christ “placed at the right hand of [the Father’s] glory our weak human nature, which he had united to himself.”
 By his incarnation he became one of us, taking upon himself our weak human nature, even to the point of suffering, death and burial.
 By his resurrection he won the victory over death for humanity.
 He ascended into glory with his humanity intact and literally has taken human nature to new heights, for “by this wondrous union we, too, are made eternal.”
 (Christmas Preface III) Today’s feast is another movement in God’s outreach to us in Christ, drawing us to his bosom in the embrace of sheer love.

-Pray the rosary this week for mothers, living and deceased.
-Pray for Holy Mother Church, for vocations to the priesthood and religious life, and for those from our parishes who have recently received their first communion or confirmation.
+Pray the rosary this week for those from our parishes who have recently received their first communion or confirmation.
+Pray for Father Valentine Joseph Gasparraj and our brothers and sisters in the Archdiocese of Madurai.
 Pray also for good weather for the spring planting and growing season.
 As always, pray for peace.

 May God bless his people with peace.